Updated: Sep 15

 Cabbage plants needs good soil moisture.
 The best quality heads are firm, crisp, juicy, sweet, and sometimes peppery, but without any bitterness.

 If your plants don’t get consistent rainfall or water, they can develop poor texture and excessive bitterness.
 Outer leaves might also turn brown and dry up, or the plant can fail to form a head.

 Typically, one inch of rainfall each week is enough – but make sure your growing cabbage plants are watered evenly, since uneven watering can cause their heads to crack.

 Cabbage plants have shallow roots, so in order to avoid damaging them, it’s best to pull any weeds out by hand.

 Frequent, shallow cultivation will also kill weeds before they become a problem.

 Cultivate just deeply enough to cut the weeds off below the surface of the soil, and be extra careful not to damage your plants in the process.

-Plant spacing definitely affects your cabbage’s head size.
+Plant spacing definitely affects your growing cabbage’s head size.
 Close spacing (12 inches apart in the row) produces small heads, while large-headed varieties are spaced wider.